About us

 The UK is predicted to continue experiencing serious flooding with increasing frequency and magnitude.
 It is more essential than ever that communities are resilient, we have the capability to deliver an effective emergency response during these events and ensure rapid recovery afterwards.

-By working with businesses and communities, Ark will raise awareness of the threat of flooding and enable those at-risk to be better prepared.
-Ark will help citizens and businesses understand their risk and what action they can take to minimise damage and distress, getting them back to normality more quickly.
+By working with businesses and communities, we will raise awareness of the threat of flooding and enable those at-risk to be better prepared.
+The National Flood Resilience Centre will help citizens and businesses understand their risk and what action they can take to minimise damage and distress, getting them back to normality more quickly.

 Partners